 ‘Are You Ready for the Country’ – Story Backstory

-This is a Waylon Jennings feature album review I wrote on a portable college-sized electric typewriter at outlaw country singer, songwriter and performer David Allan Coe’s upscale North Dallas house on July 5-6, 1976, on my way home to L.A. from the 4th annual Willie Nelson 4th of July Picnic near Austin.
+This Waylon Jennings feature album review was written on a portable college-sized electric typewriter at outlaw country singer, songwriter, and performer David Allan Coe’s upscale North Dallas house on July 5-6, 1976, on my way home to L.A. from the 4th annual Willie Nelson 4th of July Picnic near Austin.

 Texans Roxy Gordon and his wife Judy Gordon were producing/publishing Picking Up the Tempo (PUTT) mostly as a labor of love, spotlighting Texas music and culture and counterculture, out of DAC’s four-car garage, with his blessing.